thepascoder/get-keyboard-keycode-app/README.md

 you can checkout the [Keyboard key code app](https://thepascoder.github.io/get-keyboard-keycode-app/)

-(hi, this right here is me lerning how to write a README.md file.
-So here's my first thanks.)
+> Hi all, this right here is me learning how to write a README.md file.
+So
+> here's my first.
+Thanks.